 The flashier a man dresses the less he should be trusted.
 Roger Moore’s James Bond may have been dandier than Sean Connery’s Bond, but Moore’s style is quite restrained in comparison to Live and Let Die villain Dr. Kananga.
 Kananga’s dress is varied—from tasteful to tawdry—but Kanaga and Bond appear to share one thing in common: the same tailor.
 Kanaga wears two double-breasted suits that look very much like Cyril Castle creations, one tan and a one purple.
 For this comparison, let’s look at the purple suit.

 The tie has a printed pattern of bronze diamonds on a dark purple ground, and the puffed pocket handkerchief matches the tie in colours but not pattern.
-Kananga wears a yellow shirt, the opposite in colour from the purple suit making it a natural choice.
+Kananga wears a Frank Foster shirt in yellow, complementary in colour from the purple suit making it a natural choice.
 It has a long point collar and button cuffs.
 A few Bond villians, like Emilio Largo from Thunderball and Kamal Khan from Octopussy, have admirable wardrobes, but Kanaga does not.
 Though his suit is well-tailored, only a villain belongs in a purple suit.